vsespb/mt-aws-glacier/README.md

 ## Installation/System requirements

-Script is made for Linux OS.
-Tested under Ubuntu and Debian.
-Should work under other Linux distributions.
+Script is made for Unix OS.
+Tested under Linux.
+Should work under other POSIX OSes (*BSD, Solaris).
 Lightly tested under Mac OS X.
-Should NOT work under Windows.
+Should NOT work under Windows/Cygwin.
 Minimum Perl version required is 5.8.8 (pretty old, AFAIK there are no supported distributions with older Perls)

+### Manual (universal) installation instructions.

 * Install the following CPAN modules: